indratanusaha/indratanusaha.github.io/index.md

 If my words help even one person feel the truth, then it would've served its purpose, even if that person is only me.
 I don't desire to be remembered, nor am I doing it for applause from anyone.
 I write because truth demands expression, and at this moment, it is flowing through me.

-When I see the rot beneath systems, the hypocrisy of people, the lies hidden in the performance of truth, and I cannot remain silent.
+When I see the rot beneath systems, the hypocrisy of people, the lies hidden in the performance of truth, I cannot remain silent.

 TRUTH NEVER DIES